ASendellPrice/Myzomela_pipeline/README.md

 ## STEP 7: Estimating genotype likelihoods (GLs) and imputing genotypes (GTs)
 A challenge of working with low coverage sequencing data is that we cannot be 100% certain of the geneotypes (GTs) of our samples.
 A solution to this challenge is to use a probabilistic measurement of the genotypes in the form of genotype likelihoods (GLs) and/or genotype probabilities (PLs).
 There are an increasing number of tools that take genotype likelihoods/probabilities as input for downstream analyses, however where traditional genotype inputs are reruired GTs can be imputed from GLs/PLs based on local linkage patterns.

 In this step we will estimate genotype likelihoods using the software [ANGSD](http://www.popgen.dk/angsd/index.php/ANGSD) and impute sample genotypes using [BEAGLE4](https://faculty.washington.edu/browning/beagle/b4_0.html).
-All of this is performed using the script ""
+All of this is performed using the script "GL_Estimation_GT_Imputation.sh".

-Before we can call SNPs we will need to create a list of sample bam file and directories where output will be stored.
+Before we can submit the script we will need to create a list of sample bam files.
 From '/data/zool-zir/Myzomela' type the following commands:

 ```
 #Create list of sample bams
 ls sample_bams/*.bam > bam.list

-#Create directories for output files
-mkdir GENOs
-mkdir MAFs
-mkdir VCFs
 ```

-Let's look at the SNP calling script 'SNP_Calling_ANGSD.sh' using the command less (used up and down arrows to scroll through script and hit 'q' key to close).
+Let's look at the script 'GL_Estimation_GT_Imputation.sh' using the command less (used up and down arrows to scroll through script and hit 'q' key to close).
+As you will see the script is fully annotated and should (hopefully) be understandable.
 ```
 less SNP_Calling_ANGSD.sh
 ```